 Webinar Notes: April 16 2020

-Our recent Webinar, covering the fashion sector, was a brief overview on some of the specific points to consider for recruiting affiliates.
+Our recent Webinar, covering the fashion sector, was a brief overview on some of the specific points to consider for affiliate discovery and recruitment.
 The session was illustrated with example data from the Publisher Discovery analysis, looking at boohoo.com and a selection of their competitors in the UK market.

 There are some key considerations in the fashion sector for anyone recruiting affiliates.
 The choice of which brands to examine in the platform will in part determine which fashion affiliates are discovered.
 Though many sites will link to all levels of fashion retail brands, some will focus on high-end labels.
 Others of course will focus more on mass market clothing.